sauravakhouri/WineQualityPrediction/README.md

 # WineQualityPrediction
-Note: Please go to the master branch for code and file
+Note: Please go to the master branch for code and deployment files

 End to end Wine Quality Prediction Project Implementation and Deployment.